nuodb/nuodb-insights/README.md

 - 2 NuoDB Collector containers (1 for SM, 1 for TE)
 - 1 InfluxDB database
 - 1 Grafana and NuoDB Dashboards
-- 1 YCSB Demo Workload
+- 1 YCSB Demo Workload generator

 Clone the NuoDB Insights repository and `cd` into it: